autokey/autokey/Dynamic-Phrases,-Using-Macros-as-placeholders-in-Phrases.md

 The `<script name=script_name args=comma_separated_argument_string>` macro allows to use AutoKey Python scripts for Phrase content generation.
 This macro will execute the specified script during the macro processing step, before the phrase is pasted.
 The `<script>` macro token will be replaced with the script return value, which can be set using the `engine.set_return_value(str)` function.
 You should set the return value to a Python `str` string only.
+If there is an error, the macro will be replaced with that instead.

+As of `0.96.0`, Scripts outside of autokey can be executed by passing their absolute path (including `~`, which is expanded to `$HOME`) to `name=` instead of a description.

 Currently, the `args` argument expects a string containing comma separated values (CSV).
 The data is split at the `,` signs and is available as a list containing strings using the `engine.get_macro_arguments()` function.